a-ast/symfony-docker-edition/docs/commands.md

 # login

 This command opens a bash shell within the `php5-fpm` container.
-Please note that you will be logged in as `www-data` ant NOT `root`.
+Please note that you will be logged in as `www-data` and NOT `root`.

 ## Options